Interviewing and Hiring Individuals with Autism

 - People with autism may also have some physical ticks, like difficulty making eye contact or a voice that is too soft or too loud.
 Consider if these behaviors would interfere with the potential job.
 If not, you may have found a hardworking, dedicated and outside-of-the-box thinker, who will be a valuable asset to your business.

 Individuals with autism have much to offer.
-They tend to think and process information differently and tend to think outside the box.
-In addition, they also tend to be incredibly hard working, loyal and committed.
-In general, people with autism have lower attrition rates and fewer work absences, which reduces a company’s turnover rate and staff training costs.
+They tend to think and process information differently and often think outside the box.
+They are often incredibly hard-working, loyal and committed.
+People with autism tend to have lower attrition rates and fewer work absences, which reduces a company’s turnover rate and staff training costs.

 Common Strengths of People with ASD